Football: Singapore lose 4-2 to Thailand, must avoid defeat against Malaysia to reach ASEAN Championship semis

 The Lions showed no signs of being overawed by their illustrious opponents and it was the home side who took the lead first.

-A brilliant long ball split the defence and found Shawal, who turned his man inside out and hammered a shot home in the 10th minute
+A brilliant long ball from Izwan Mahmud split the defence and found Shawal, who took the pass down brilliantly, and hammered a shot home in the 10th minute

 The Thais were shocked to life and would almost get their equaliser minutes later if not for a superb sliding clearance by Ryhan Stewart.

+The Lion City Sailors custodian swept a pass out to Kyoga Nakamura, who laid it off to to the BG Tampines Rovers forward on the left.
+Faris still had it all to do, and he would curl home an absolute stunner in the 34th minute.

+"The first half I think was the best 45 minutes (I have overseen)," said Ogura.
+"Players were not scared, not afraid, built up from the back.
+The opponents were also a little bit confused."

-But as Singapore were starting to believe, the Thais pegged them back as Anan Yodsangwal’s cutback found Gustavsson, who rifled home.
+But as Singapore were starting to believe, the Thais pegged them back as Anan Yodsangwal’s cutback found Gustavsson, who had the freedom of the penalty box to rifle home.

 Then it was Muenta who would level things up in the 52th minute as he planted an excellent header past Izwan.

+"They were coming (at us).
+They were more aggressive ...
+(We were losing) a little bit more pace to the opponents.
+This must be more improved on and (we must have) a stronger mentality."

 And while the Lions withstood much of the Thai pressure, Peeradon would break hearts right at the death.
-While the goal was initially ruled out, the Video Assistant Referee overturned the decision to the disappointment of the home crowd.
+While the goal was initially ruled out for offside, the Video Assistant Referee overturned the decision to the disappointment of the home crowd.

 As Singapore pushed men forward, they created a number of chances of their own with substitute Abdul Rasaq coming the closest.